Getting Started

 Hosting your project on dedicated launch calendars can reach out to a large audience that are actively looking for new projects.
 Our CrowdX platform is a perfect example of such a calendar.
 There are other websites that provide insight into newly launching projects, but none provide as much as ours.
 You are free to add your own project to the platform to get more eyes from within our ecosystem on your project.

-Having a dedicated news channel helps funnel the important information into one place and makes it easy for investors to find the latest updates.
+Having a dedicated news channel helps funnel important information into a single place and makes it easier for investors to find the latest updates.
 It can also help with Google search results.
 A common channel that projects use is a Medium page.
 Medium is an online publishing platform and allows you to write articles on your own dedicated page.
 Another good option is having a 'blog' on your project website where news gets posted.
 Medium is a good option because it provides an easy way for investors to subscribe to new articles with their e-mail address, which may require more work to setup in your own blog.

-The most successful projects are the ones that get talked about before they launch.
+The most successful projects are ones that get talked about before they launch.
 Your project needs to be exciting enough to 'create a buzz'.
 That buzz is that people are talking about the project outside of the project itself or the platform it launches on.
 The buzz is unique to each project and heavily involves the marketing of the project and how that marketing gets applied.

 Ensuring the liquidity cannot be stolen is a big factor for investors to trust the project.
 This is often referred to as 'locking the liquidity'.
 What it means is that the liquidity which is used for trading the token cannot be taken out, often referred to as 'rug pulling' the project.
 Vetter Platform uses Vault to automatically lock your liquidity once your project launches.
 More can be read on the Liquidity Locking page.